lsst-ts/ts_tma_tma-documentation_maintenance-documents_changing-ips/README.md

 ## Introduction

-This document explains who to change the IPs of MCS elements.
+This document gathers all the different locations where the IPs must be updated after changing the IP of the network interfaces for each device.

 In next list some locations are described.
-These locations will be used along the document as reference only
+These locations will be used along the document as reference only:

-* EUI configuration file --> "/usr/local/TMA/data/HMIConfig.xml"
+- EUI configuration file --> `/usr/local/TMA/data/HMIConfig.xml`
-* PXI configuration file --> "/c/Configuration/TMA_PXI_RT_MainConfig.ini"
+- PXI configuration file --> `/c/Configuration/TMA_PXI_RT_MainConfig.ini` This file has a different name in the AXES PXI `MainAxisConfig.ini`

-### Database
+### Settings Database

-The database is located in the MCC computer, so the IP must match the IP of the MCC computer.
-The IP value must be update in several places
+The settings database is located in the MCC, so the IP for the Database must match the IP of the MCC in all the devices that need access to the settings, these are:

+- EUI
+- TMA PXI
+- AUX PXI

 #### EUI

-In the EUI configuration file fin the Database_Settings field and change the IP in the Host_IP field
+In the EUI configuration file find the Database_Settings field and update the IP in the Host_IP field.

 ```xml
 <Database_Settings mems='4'>